ipfs-inactive/blog/content/post/quic/article.md

 ## Introduction

 QUIC is a new UDP based internet transport that was invented by Google in 2013 and rolled out as an experiment in Google Chrome and Google's frontend servers over the next few years.
-According to Google's measurements, on lossy connections QUIC reduces search latency (the time it takes to fully load the Google Search page) by 3.6 to 8% and the Youtube rebuffer rate (the number of times a YouTube video stops to load new data) by 15 to 18%.
+According to Google's [measurements](https://www.ietf.org/proceedings/99/slides/slides-99-maprg-the-quic-transport-protocol-design-and-internet-scale-deployment-00.pdf), on lossy connections QUIC reduces search latency (the time it takes to fully load the Google Search page) by 3.6 to 8% and the YouTube rebuffer rate (the number of times a YouTube video stops to load new data) by 15 to 18%.

 In 2016, the IETF formed a Working Group to specify the QUIC protocol, which is scheduled to complete the protocol specification by mid 2019.